azequer/flawlessbot/README.md

-    "debugPrintsEnabled": false, //Debug prints (useful for debugging errors) "bailWhenOnLowRam": true, //Refuses to execute when on low RAM "minimumRamMb": 100, //Minimum RAM before it thinks its running out of memory "vpsMode": false //Turn this on if running on a VPS.
+    "debugPrintsEnabled": false, //Debug prints (useful for debugging errors) "bailWhenOnLowRam": true, //Refuses to execute when on low RAM "minimumRamMb": 100, //Minimum RAM before it thinks its running out of memory "vpsMode": false, //Turn this on if running on a VPS.
+    "catKey": "placeholder" //Cat API key
    }
    ```